AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

   \]
 </figure>

-Note that we're operating on unit vectors here - that prevents the need to consider the units we're working in, some of which would take a large amount of unecessary computation to figure out.
+Note that we're operating on unit vectors here - that prevents the need to consider the units we're working in, some of which would take a large amount of unnecessary computation to figure out.
 After we're done correcting, a stored power multiplier scales the corrected unit vector back up.

 So, the error function we need to minimise, $$E$$, is as follows: (bit of a maths jump, it's just the size of $$\hat{e}$$)